-There's no magic number for the memory allocation as it depends on how big is your project and how much memory your system have.
-You can start by probably doubling the amounts as in the below example and then go from there such as in below example:
+There's no magic number for the memory allocation as it depends on how big your project is and how much memory your system has.
+You can start by doubling the amounts as in the below example and then go from there, such as in the below example:

 The changes will take effect after Eclipse is restarted.